 In the 1990’s, the newspaper went away, but email made it’s (un)welcome debut.

-In the 2000′s, there’s no need to check email because you already did this before arriving on your BlackBerry.
+In the 2000’s, there’s no need to check email because you already did this before arriving on your BlackBerry.
+(Today: What’s a BlackBerry?)

-This week’s action plan: Reconsider how you spend those first 20 minutes each day.
+Reconsider how you spend those first 20 minutes each day.
 While you might not add all five of these items to your morning routine, each adds specific value by connecting you more tightly – and building relationships.